jacekwalaszczyk/inteca-families/README.md

 # Inteca Families

-**Inteca Familes** is a distributed application based on Angular, Sprig Boot and MySql.
+**Inteca Familes** is a distributed application based on Angular, Spring Boot and MySql.
 It has been written as a evaluation task for a Java Developer position.
 The purpose of this application is to serve as an archive of families.